ekino/docker-buildbox/README.md

 ### Local testing

-To contribute you will need python3.6 and pipenv (installed by `pip install pipenv`).
+To contribute you will need docker, docker-buildx, python3.6 and pipenv (installed by `pip install pipenv`).

 - Clone the repo
 - Create your pipenv environnement